RubenGabrielian/RubenGabrielian/README.md

-### Hi there 👋
+## About Me

-# About Me
+### Hi there! 👋

-Hi there! 👋 I'm Ruben Gabrielyan , a passionate front-end engineer with a love for crafting beautiful and user-friendly web experiences.
-My journey in the world of web development began [mention a key point in your journey, e.g., "several years ago" or "during my college days"], and since then, I've been on an exciting ride of continuous learning and exploration.
+I'm Ruben Gabrielyan , a passionate front-end engineer with a love for crafting beautiful and user-friendly web experiences.

 ## What I Do

 I specialize in front-end technologies, bringing designs to life with HTML, CSS, and JavaScript.
 I have a keen eye for detail and a strong focus on creating responsive and accessible web applications.
-My toolkit includes popular frameworks and libraries like React.js, Vue.js, and Bootstrap, enabling me to build scalable and modular UI components.
+My toolkit includes popular frameworks and libraries like React.JS, Typescript, Redux, Next.JS, Ant Deisgn and more libraries and technologies about front end development.

 ## Let's Connect